Cook, Learn, and Share to Fight Hunger.

 • Soups and Stews: Peas lend their vibrant color and sweetness to hearty soups and stews, especially during colder months.

-• Pastas and Risottos: Peas complement creamy sauces and elevate pasta dishes and risottos with their vibrant hue and sweet notes.
+• Pastas and Risottos: It complements creamy sauces and elevates pasta dishes and risottos with their vibrant hue and sweet notes.

 • Stir-fries and Curries: Their quick cooking time makes them a perfect addition to stir-fries and curries, adding a burst of freshness and sweetness.